 - You send at least four campaigns a month

-- You have special branding needs (for example, you are a healthcare, financial services or B2B organisation that requires a dedicated IP address for whitelisting purposes)
+- You have special branding needs (for example, you are a healthcare, financial services or B2B organisation that requires a dedicated IP address for allow listing purposes)

 It's important to be aware of the pros and cons of a dedicated IP too, when making the decision to move to one.